fasrc/User_Codes/Languages/C/README.md

 ```

 ### Example batch-job submission script:

-It is best practice to compile a C code separately and then use the
-executable, generated during compilation, in the production run using
-the `sbatch` script.
-If possible, avoid including the compilation
-command in the `sbatch` script, which will recompile the program every
-time the job is submitted.
-If any changes are made to the source code,
-then compile the source code separately, and then submit the
-production run as a batch-job.

 In this example, we will use the GNU compiler with the same version
 used at the time of compilation to run the executable and execute the